chengtx/HelloJava/README.md

 core-java
 =========
-This repository is to study Java 1.8 new feature.
+This repository is to study Java 1.8 new features.